solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/listing-page-guidelines.md

 title="App Icon"
 imageSrc="/listing_page_imgs/appicon.png">

-The app icon is often a user's first point of contact with your app on the dApp Store, so it is crucial that is thoughtfully crafted to convey your dApp's brand and value.
+The app icon is often a user's first point of contact with your app on the dApp Store, so it is crucial that it is thoughtfully crafted to convey your dApp's brand and value.

 **Requirements**

 - Icon must be 512px by 512px dimensions.

-For information about creating an icon, see the [Google Play Icon Design specifications](https://developer.android.com/distribute/google-play/resources/icon-design-specifications).

 </ListingPageSection>